docker/docs/engine/security/trust/trust_delegation.md

 where `delegation.key` is the file containing your PEM-encoded private key.

-After you have done so, running `docker push` on any repository that includes your key in the `targets/releases` delegation will automatically sign tags using this imported key.
+After you have done so, running `docker push` on any repository that includes your key in the `targets/releases` delegation automatically signs tags using this imported key.

 ## `docker push` behavior

-When running `docker push` with Docker Content Trust, Docker Engine will attempt to sign and push with the `targets/releases` delegation if it exists.
+When running `docker push` with Docker Content Trust, Docker Engine attempts to sign and push with the `targets/releases` delegation if it exists.
-If it does not, the targets key will be used to sign the tag, if the key is available.
+If it does not, the targets key is used to sign the tag, if the key is available.

 ## `docker pull` and `docker build` behavior

-When running `docker pull` or `docker build` with Docker Content Trust, Docker Engine will pull tags only signed by the `targets/releases` delegation role or the legacy tags that were signed directly with the `targets` key.
+When running `docker pull` or `docker build` with Docker Content Trust, Docker Engine pullsl tags only signed by the `targets/releases` delegation role or the legacy tags that were signed directly with the `targets` key.

 ## Related information